abeuscher/alexbeuschercom-consulting/src/content/index.md

 ### ...website stuff <span class="icon code"></span>

-From soup to nuts we can make sure your website is effective, maintanable, and built well with normal tools.
+We will make sure your website is effective, maintanable, and built well with standard tools.

 </div>
 <div class="grid-item">